-Set the boiler DHW temperature to 65C and open two hot taps in the property fully.
-With no other appliances using gas, time the gas meter to be certain that the unit is running at the proper gas input.
+After the boiler has been started, and with no other appliances using gas, time the gas meter to be certain that the unit is running at the proper gas input.
 Determine the cubic feet of gas passing through the meter and determine the input in Btu per hour.
 Input must be within plus or minus 5% of the rated input.